 2a.
-Upon success, the MMTel Enabler Server shall respond with an HTTP "201 Created" status code with the response body containing a representation of the created "DC APP" resource and potentially additional information within the DcAppConfigResp data structure.
+Upon success, the MMTel Enabler Server shall respond with an HTTP "200 OK" status code with the response body containing the DC application and profile configuration response information within the DcAppConfigResp data structure.

 2b.
 On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the HTTP POST response body, as specified in clause 6.1.7.